 Overall OraWellness score: 1.75 stars

-Health Benefit & Risk/Best Use: The red color of the floss removes a huge benefit to flossing, to be able to see if any gum pockets are bleeding.
-(To learn more about ‘conscious flossing, and what color on your floss can tell you check out this article.)
-Not sure how they get the floss to be red, but given the size of J&J Inc, I have a bad feeling that it’s red food coloring.
+Health Benefit & Risk/Best Use: The red color of the floss removes a huge benefit to flossing: the ability to see if any gum pockets are bleeding.
+(To learn more about ‘conscious flossing’ and what color on your floss can tell you, check out this article or this video.)
+I’m not sure how they make the floss red, but given the size of J&J Inc, I have a bad feeling that it’s red food coloring.

 Cost value: $.05 per use